happybool/tabulate/README.md

 Open Excel for the web.
 Click "Insert" Menu (Ribbon) > Click "Office Add-ins" > Click "Upload My Add-in" in the upper right corner > Select `excel-addin/manifest.xml` ([source](https://docs.microsoft.com/en-us/office/dev/add-ins/testing/sideload-office-add-ins-for-testing#sideload-an-office-add-in-in-office-on-the-web))

 You should see a new "OpenAI API" command group on the "Home" ribbon; click the "Tabulate" button to open the sidebar with API commands

+Added powershell script should be able to automate installation.
+Please refer to install.ps1